-- 1. Assist with the pre-activation recruitment of PCMS Specialists, including, but not limited to: - a. pediatric intensivists - emergency physicians with pediatric expertise b. - pediatric surgeons c. - neonatologists d. - pediatric psychologists/psychiatrists - f. pediatric physicians with transport experience - 2.
+- 1. Assist with the pre-activation recruitment of PCMS Specialists, including, but not limited to: - a. pediatric intensivists - b. emergency physicians with pediatric expertise - c. pediatric surgeons - d. neonatologists - e. pediatric psychologists/psychiatrists - f. pediatric physicians with transport experience - 2.
 Provide a method to communicate information with its members about the incident and recommendations for care and action.